wmde/fundraising-banners/docs/Page.md

 * Tracking events.
 * Passing the calculated banner height from our banner javascript to css.

-The BannerConductor is then given one of these implementations to perform actions as needed.
+In our entry points we give the BannerConductor one of these implementations to perform actions as needed.

 ## PageOrg (Used on wikipedia.org)
 This implementation is for interacting with wikipedia.org and is a little complex.

 ### The mw Object
-Wikipedia.org provides this javascript object on the page that the PageOrg class uses for various things such as:
+ikipedia.org provides the global `mw` JavaScript object.
+For PageOrg we wrap the object in a `MediaWiki` interface and use it for things like:

 * Discovering which skin the user has active.
 * Discovering the current namespace of the page the banner is being showed on.